Cost reduction

-Cost reduction is the process used by companies to reduce their costs and increase their profits.
+Cost reduction is the process used by organisations aiming to reduce their costs and increase their profits, or to accommodate reduced income.
 Depending on a company’s services or products, the strategies can vary.
 Every decision in the product development process affects cost: design is typically considered to account for 70–80% of the final cost of a project such as an engineering project or the construction of a building.
+In the public sector, cost reduction programs can be used where income is reduced or to reduce debt levels.

+Importance

 Companies typically launch a new product without focusing too much on cost.
 Cost becomes more important when competition increases and price becomes a differentiator in the market.
 The importance of cost reduction in relation to other strategic business goals is often debated.